j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### Lists allow duplicate values

+As you've already learned, using a `List`, or `MutableList`, gives you more flexibility than using an array.
+Unlike an array, you can explicitly choose whether the collection should be immutable, or whether your code can add, remove and update its values.

 ### How to create a Set

 If you need a collection that doesn't allow duplicates, you can use a **Set**: an unordered collection with no duplicate values.